 It’s no secret that individuals like conversing with others.
-It should always include your name in your voicemail greeting.
-Alternatively, the name of the person who will call the customer back.
-It’s a personal touch that helps to humanize your business.
+Therefore, it should always include your name in your voicemail greeting.
+Alternatively, the name of the person who will call the customer back it’s a personal touch that helps to humanize your Business.

 Suppose the call has progressed to the point where more than one person can handle it.
 Then make that clear in the voicemail greeting as well.
-It’s an effective method to set consumer expectations.
+Again, it’s an effective method to set consumer expectations.

 Your Business’s Name